jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 ],
 ```

-allwoing us to turn out wiki style links in obsidian (`[Building the Portolio](case-studies/portfolio/Building%20the%20Portolio.md)`) into clickable links.
+allwoing us to turn out wiki style links in obsidian (`[[case-studies/portfolio/Building the Portolio]]`) into clickable links.
 This brought on a new issue as we werre only fetching a single page so when we click on a page in our website, it will not exist as we have not fetached it.
 SO the next step is to mkae any page or link we want to get fetched

 ## **🧱 Static Build & Incremental Sync Strategy**